'They weren't worth 5 seconds': Family fights for charges to be filed after serious motorcycle crash

 The crash happened on Feb.
 25. Both were sent to the hospital.
 Her husband has since been released, but she is still on life support at Tampa General Hospital.

 "I'm frustrated, confused, sad, angry, grateful.
-You know just happy that my mom is alive," Keisha Aviles Valentin said breaking down in tears.
+You know just happy that my mom is alive," said Keisha Aviles Valentin, breaking down in tears.

 She's still processing the fact that her mom is still alive after visiting her in the hospital.
 After being sent home, doctors say her dad is expected to recover fine.